While of course there’s plenty of room for varied thoughts on this subject, here’s my take on the best walkable Atlanta

 Seems everyone wants to be there.
 And for good reason.
 If you live near this corner, the iconic Murphy’s restaurant, John Howell Park, The Atlanta BeltLine and Piedmont Park are all just a short stroll away.
 Plus, there’s a Thursday afternoon Farmer’s Market!

 Housing choices here include single family homes built from the 1910’s to today.
 There’s a sprinkling of converted condos and apartments in the mix.
 Homes built in the craftsman bungalow, tudor and modern farm house tradition line lovely tree-lined streets of this super popular and affluent Atlanta neighborhood.

-Thanks For Reading Our Thoughts On The Five Best Walkable Atlanta Neighborhoods
+That’s My Take On The Best Walkable Atlanta Neighborhoods

 Want even more good reasons to live in town?
 Read about the top 10 reasons to love intown Atlanta living!